-6. There is mutual agency amongst the partners 6.
-There is no mutual agency amongst the members 7.
-Distribution of profits is compulsory as per the partnership deed 7.
-No such compulsion of distributing the profits.
-8. The ownership & management lies with all the partners.
-8. Ownership is with shareholders and the management is with board of directors 9.
-Property of the firm is the joint property of all the partners.
-9. The property of company is not the joint property of the members.
-10. The creditors of the firm can proceed against the partners jointly and severally.
-The creditors of a company can proceed only against the company.
+5. A partner cannot transfer his share 5.
+A member can transfer his share without the consent of other partners. as and when he wishes to.
+6. There is mutual agency amongst the 6.
+There is no mutual agency amongst partners the members 7.
+Distribution of profits is compulsory as 7.
+No such compulsion of distributing per the partnership deed the profits.
+8. The ownership & management lies 8.
+Ownership is with shareholders with all the partners. and the management is with board of directors 9.
+Property of the firm is the joint property 9.
+The property of company is not the of all the partners. joint property of the members.
+10. The creditors of the firm can proceed 10.
+The creditors of a company can against the partners jointly and proceed only against the company. severally.
 11. No compulsory Audit 11.
 Its compulsory

-Registration of firm 3.
+4. Registration of firm

 The registration of a firm is not compulsory.
 It is optional for the firm either to get itself registered or not.
 There is no penalty for non-registration of a firm.
-The registration can be done anytime, either in the beginning or during the continuance Enterprist of business.
+The registration can be done anytime, either in the beginning or during the continuance of business.